pnut2357/pnut2357.github.io/_posts/2020-05-10-regularization.md

 $$\text{RSS} + \alpha \sum_{j=1}^p \lvert \beta_j \rvert$$

-Where $\alpha$ is a **tuning parameter** that seeks to balance between the fit of the model to the data and the magnitude of the model's coefficients:
+Where $$\alpha$$ is a **tuning parameter** that seeks to balance between the fit of the model to the data and the magnitude of the model's coefficients:

-- A tiny $\alpha$ imposes no penalty on the coefficient size, and is equivalent to a normal linear regression.
+- A tiny $$\alpha$$ imposes no penalty on the coefficient size, and is equivalent to a normal linear regression.
-- Increasing $\alpha$ penalizes the coefficients and thus shrinks them towards zero.
+- Increasing $$\alpha$$ penalizes the coefficients and thus shrinks them towards zero.

 Thus you can think of it as, we're balancing two things to measure the model's total quality.
 The RSS, measures how well the model is going to fit the data, and then the magnitude of the coefficients, which can be problematic if they become too big.

 Let's look at some examples.
 In the following section, we'll load the [Boston Housing Dataset](http://facweb.cs.depaul.edu/mobasher/classes/CSC478/Data/housing-dscr.txt), which contains some dataset about the housing values in suburbs of Boston.
-We'll choose the first few features, train a ridge and lasso regression separately at look at the estimated coefficients' weight for different $\alpha$ parameter.
+We'll choose the first few features, train a ridge and lasso regression separately at look at the estimated coefficients' weight for different $$\alpha$$ parameter.

-Note that we're choosing the first few features because we'll later use a plot to show the affect of the $\alpha$ parameter on the estimated coefficients' weight and too many features will make the plot pretty unappealing.
+Note that we're choosing the first few features because we'll later use a plot to show the affect of the $$\alpha$$ parameter on the estimated coefficients' weight and too many features will make the plot pretty unappealing.
 The model's interpreability or performance is not the main focus here.

 ```python